-Painswick is quite often referred to as the Queen of the Cotswolds due to it's fine buildings of pale grey limestone.
-These are a reflection of the town's former prosperity during 300 years of activity in the cloth industry.
+Painswick is quite often referred to as the Queen of the Cotswolds due to its fine buildings of pale grey limestone.
+These are a reflection of the town's former prosperity during 300 years of activity in the cloth and wool industry.

 Painswick is a town that contains many notable houses built in the prosperous seventeenth century and has lots of little streets to explore and quaint shops to discover.